Birmingham, Alabama: Biotechnology

 In the 1970s and 1980s, Birmingham's economy was transformed by investments in bio-technology and medical research at the University of Alabama at Birmingham (UAB) and its adjacent hospital.
 The UAB Hospital is a Level I trauma center providing health care and breakthrough medical research.
 UAB is now the area's largest employer and the second largest in Alabama with a workforce of about 18,750 as of 2011.
 Health care services providers HealthSouth, Surgical Care Affiliates and Diagnostic Health Corporation are headquartered in the city.
 Caremark Rx was also founded in the city.

 Banking

-Birmingham is a leading banking center and is the location of the headquarters of Regions Financial Corporation.
+Birmingham is a leading banking center and the headquarters of Regions Financial Corporation.
 Banks with over a 5% market share of deposits in Birmingham are Regions Financial Corporation, PNC Financial Services, Servisfirst Bank, and Wells Fargo.

 Nearly a dozen smaller banks have been headquartered in the Magic City, such as Superior Bancorp and Cadence Bank.
 As of 2009, the finance & banking sector in Birmingham employed 1,870 financial managers, 1,530 loan officers, 680 securities commodities and financial services sales agents, 380 financial analysts, 310 financial examiners, 220 credit analysts, and 130 loan counselors.

 In 2012, Birmingham was the 9th largest banking hub in the United States by the amount of locally headquartered deposits.
 In 2014, Birmingham was the 10th largest banking center.